-The Mason School of Business at The College of William and Mary continues to be one of the best schools for return on investment, according to the Forbes Best Business Schools released today.
+The Mason School of Business at William & Mary continues to be one of the best schools for return on investment, according to the Forbes Best Business Schools released today.
 The School of Business is listed 49th among U.S. schools with full-time MBA program.
 The complete ranking is published at the Forbes website.

 "We are first and foremost focused on learning and interaction at the Mason School and we definitely believe in the long-term value of our efforts.
 We are pleased to be recognized for the value we impart to our alumni and through them to the business community,” said Mason School Dean Lawrence B. Pulley.

 The Forbes ranking of MBA programs is based on the return on investment achieved by the graduates from the class of 2004.
 Approximately 17,000 alumni at 103 schools were surveyed for the ranking.
 They compared their earnings in their first five years out of business school to their opportunity cost (two years of forgone compensation, tuition and required fees).
 Forbes adjusted for cost of living expenses and discounted their earnings gains using a rate tied to money market yields.